mariusbutuc/bookata/full-stack-serverless/03-first-app/README.md

   > […] we are updating the local state before the API call is successful. […] It is done because we want the UI to be fast and to update as soon as the user adds a new note.
   >
   > If the API call fails, you can then implement some functionality in the `catch` block to notify the user […]

+### List Notes (GraphQL query)

+- the `useReducer` hook
+- Using the Amplify GraphQL client to fetch data: `API.graphql(…)`
+- the Ant Design `List` component

+### Create Notes (GraphQL mutation)

+- the form to create a new note
+- the function to update the state as the user types into the form
+- the function to
+  - add the new note to the UI and
+  - send an API call to create a new note

+### Delete Notes (GraphQL mutation)

+- `deleteNote` function to delete the note both
+  - from the UI and
+  - from the GraphQL API
+- button in each note to invoke `deleteNote`.

+### Update Notes (GraphQL mutation)

+- `updateNote` function to update the note
+  - in the UI and
+  - in the GraphQL API
+- button in each note to invoke `updateNote`.

+### Real-Time Data (GraphQL subscriptions)

+Add ability to subscribe to updates in real time: adding a new Note.

+- the app receives the new Note
+- update the Notes array with the new Note
+- render the updated notes array on the screen

   [`list` component]: https://ant.design/components/list/
   [`usereducer`]: https://reactjs.org/docs/hooks-reference.html#usereducer